alex314159/tabblioserver/README.md

 ## What This Server Does

-TabblioServer is a Clojure REST API that handles:
+tabblioserver is a Clojure REST API that handles:

 - **Template Management**: Save and load analysis templates (configurations, formulas, visualizations)
 - **User Authentication**: Integration with [Clerk](https://clerk.com) for secure user management